dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

     $FileSystemType
 }
 ```
-The next big scenario to use a NotConfigurable property is when two helper methods need to share information.
+The next big scenario to use a ```NotConfigurable``` property is when two methods need to share information.
-The advanced example in the second half of this article will provide an example of this.
+The advanced example in the later in this article will provide an example of this.
 ## The Big Three Methods
 All DSC Class-Based resources must override the next three methods.
 Each of these methods should be implemented with no parameters.